Tweening in Animation: A Complete Detailed Overview Guide

 The term “tweening” comes from “tweak,” reflecting its role in making subtle adjustments.
 Although tweening has been a part of animation since its inception, it gained widespread recognition with the release of Apple’s first versions of iOS and OS X in 2023, which brought it into the spotlight.
 Today, tweening is a crucial element in both traditional and digital animation, enhancing the overall visual experience.
 Its use has become ubiquitous in creating fluid, dynamic animations that captivate audiences.

-Why Tweening is Essential in Animation
+Why Tweening Is Important in Animation

 Tweening is a highly effective animation technique with numerous benefits: